 How does it affect you?

 The NCC regulates most consumer credit transactions taking place across Australia.
 It aims to provide consumers with a protective framework when dealing with credit lenders.
-It deals with:
+If you have been on the wrong side of the code, the advice of a competition lawyer may helpful.
+The NCC deals with the following:

-- Licensing requirements – under the NCC, all credit providing organisations must be licensed.
-Furthermore, the licensee is also required to be a member of an external dispute resolution scheme to allow consumers a greater access to justice.
+Under the NCC, all credit providing organisations must be licensed.
+Furthermore, the licensee must be a member of an external dispute resolution scheme to allow consumers a greater access to justice.

-- Responsible lending – the lenders cannot engage in unfair or dishonest conduct or the consumer can seek remedies by applying to the Court.
-The credit lenders must disclose the rights and obligations of the consumer in the credit contract in easy to understand terms.
+The lenders cannot engage in unfair or dishonest conduct or the consumer can seek remedies by applying to the Court.
+The credit lenders must disclose the rights and obligations of the consumer in the contract in easy to understand terms.

-- Comparison rates – the NCC requires inclusion of a comparison rate by the credit providers when advertising fixed term credit so that the consumers are aware of the interest rate, fees and any commissions.
-It is aimed to make it easier for consumers to compare different credit products.
+The NCC requires inclusion of a comparison rate by the credit providers when advertising fixed term credit so that the consumers are aware of the interest rate, fees and any commissions.
+It’s aim is to make it easier for consumers to compare different credit products.